mikemoore1618/project-1-game-pong/README.md

 ### Backlog

-My biggest hurdle was getting the ball to bounce around the gamebnpard.
-After I got that, it was pretty much smooth sailing. features I would like to add in the future are different difficulty levels and a 1 player mode where you can battle an AI bot.
+My biggest hurdle was getting the ball to bounce around the gameboard.
+After I got that, it was pretty much smooth sailing.
+Features I would like to add in the future are different difficulty levels and a 1 player mode where you can battle an AI bot.